robson-koji/elasticsandra/README.md

 ##About Elasticsandra
 This is a program that have been developed to maintain two systems in sync, for instance Elasticsearch and Cassandra.

+It checks both DBs and sync the other.
+There is a daemon, that call specific libs to do this.

+It is expected that Elasticsandra creates the whole structure on both sides, mirroring what it has read.
+Talking in RDBs language, it creates the DB, tables, columns and acctual data (rows).

 I developed this program while learning both technologies and it is just a POC, not to be used in production environment.

 It was implemented in a point of view of RDBs and not NoSQL persistence systems, and some access to databases are made by navigating through the schema, instead of direct data access.
 This turns the system slow in some cases.